After Buffalo Massacre, MRC Tries To Whitewash, Redefine Replacement Theory Topic: Media Research Center

 “This is all about users, about people, not giving consent to something and then having the long term, slippery slope implications of what that means,” Ben-Hassine claimed.
 Yeah, I bet the babies being killed from abortion aren’t consenting to their own slaughter but who cares about them anyway, right?
 My body, my choice?

 Mandelburg didn't explain exactly why the right to privacy doesn't exist for women if they are thinking of having an abortion and traveling to a state where it's legal to do it.
-Instead she went on to whine that "coined the phrase 'uterus surveillance' which he, though he has no uterus, was highly concerned about" m-- and, of course, which Mandelburg wants.
+Instead she went on to whine that participant Wen.
+Ron Wyden "coined the phrase 'uterus surveillance' which he, though he has no uterus, was highly concerned about".
+Of course, "uterus surveillance" is something Mandelburg very much wants.

 Mandelburg then upped her heated rhetoric by likening women who have abortions to serial killers: